slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On science

 <!--
-> *"AI is intelligence acceleration."  -- Pedro Domingos*
-> *"Gravity is the speed of time."  -- Pedro Domingos*
-> *"Sleeping on a plane is the closest there is to teleportation."  -- Pedro Domingos*
-> *"The job of a scientist is to listen carefully to nature, not to tell nature how to behave."  -- Pedro Domingos*

 - if you cannot question it, it's not science, it's propaganda.
 - trust the science is the most anti-science statement ever. questioning science is how you do science.
 - theories are explanations, not predictions. prediction comes after the explanation